 Gary Chodorow (乔德睿) is a China-based immigration lawyer.
-He has helped clients with U.S. and China visas, permanent residence, and citizenship matters for more than 20 years.
+He has helped clients with U.S. visas, permanent residence, and citizenship matters for more than 20 years.
 Gary also is a founding member of the American Immigration Lawyers Association’s Asia-Pacific chapter, co-chair of the American Chamber of Commerce-China’s visa committee, and adjunct professor at Chicago-Kent School of Law.
-He writes the U.S. & China Visa Law Blog.

 Gary has represented startups and Fortune 500 companies, Nobel Prize winners, high-tech companies, investors, EB-5 regional centers, symphonies, musicians, artists, athletes, hospitals and health care professionals, governments entities, diplomats, and many others facing complex immigration matters.